BackBack to missions

 8 min drive

-GDJ sits about two miles from the square, has 24-hour 100LL pay-at-the-pump, and keeps the airport side easy enough that the town can do the work.
+GDJ sits about two miles from the square, offers 24-hour self-serve fuel, and keeps the airport side easy enough that the town can do the work.

 Alternate airport